HenryDashwood/hakyll-website/things/books.md

 The Pilgrim's Progress - John Bunyan

-Surely You're Joking, Mr. Feynman! - Richard Feynman
+Surely You're Joking, Mr. Feynman! - Richard P. Feynman

 Algorithms to Live By: The Computer Science of Human Decisions - Brian Christian and Tom Griffiths